atqnp/atiqnp.github.io/_posts/2021-05-27-logica-with-lego.md

 ## Introduction

 Recently, Google introduce a new logical-based language in order to make SQL more accessible.
 It is called Logica.
-If you knew SQL then you might be familiar with all the syntax but Logica just made easier.
+If you knew SQL then you might be familiar with all the syntax but Logica just made it easier.
 You can read more about it [here](https://opensource.google/projects/logica) and [here](https://opensource.googleblog.com/2021/04/logica-organizing-your-data-queries.html)

 At the time of this writing, it is only available for BigQuery processing engine but there are also others in the work.
 In this post, I will be going to share a little bit about what I did using Logica while learning them so you could also consider this as a kind of tutorial 😜.
 Because I love LEGO, and it became a new hobby of mine (actually I loved them since my childhood but they were very expensive for me 😆), so I combined Logica with LEGO and try to explore the data with it.

 Before we go further, a few points to note.
 The dataset was taken from rebrickable.
 If you want, you can get them [here](https://rebrickable.com/downloads/).
 The dataset there is always renewed daily.
 The one that I used was on/until 26th of May 2021.
 So it may differs based on the date that you download the dataset.
-Another point to be taken; the work was done using [Google Colaboratory](https://colab.research.google.com/).
+Another point to be taken; all of the work here was done using [Google Colaboratory](https://colab.research.google.com/).
 You can try and run it yourself.
 I will try to attach a link to my notebook at the end of this post.
 Logica can also be run locally and its scripts can be written in its own file ending with the `.l` extension.
 However, I will not get into that here.
 If you want to learn more about it you can check it [here](https://logica.dev/)
 Another thing to note, before I forgot, a Google Cloud Platform (GCP) account is required to run the program.
 You can try and make a free account [here](https://cloud.google.com/)

-UPDATE: If you don't want to make a GCP account, Logica can use the SQLite engine.
+UPDATE: If you don't want to make a GCP account, Logica can use the SQLite engine now.

 First thing first, package including Logica is required to be installed.
-You can run the using the pip command.
+You can install them using the pip command.

 ```python
 !pip install logica